lassethorlepik/kaart.14.12.2022/readme.md

 * `src=""`

 First two reference the url client will be redirected to.
-The kast one links the email image file.
+The last one links the email image file.

 To add clickable image to your email, open email.html in your browser, press ctrl+a ctrl+c and paste it into your email using ctrl+v.